urbit/urbit.org-reloaded/content/privacy.md

 ### Information you provide to us

-_Address Space Information._ When you acquire Urbit address space from Tlon, you provide us with certain information, such as your name and email.
+_Address Space Information._ When you acquire Urbit address space from Urbit Foundation, you provide us with certain information, such as your name and email.
 You may also provide us with your Ethereum wallet address and public key.

 _Communications._ If you contact us directly, we may receive additional information about you.
 For example, when you chat with us in Urbit or contact support, we may receive your email address, the contents of a message or attachments that you may send to us, and other information you choose to provide.